Climbing & Wine

 "No jokes about heights, please."
-Johannes is cheerful, keeping up our spirits as he leads our small hiking group to the top of the cliff.
-As we puff and pant our way up the final steps, Marta is surprised: "Funny.
-From a distance, the steps don't look that steep."
-Johannes points out: "They are called Stäffele here in the local Swabian dialect.
-The emphasis is on 'le' meaning ‘little steps'!"
-"Then I don't want to know what you call the big steps round here," Marta quips, with a smile.
-Then our group falls silent; everyone is concentrating, watching their feet as we pick our way through the steep Hessigheim rock gardens.
+Johannes is cheerful, keeping our spirits high as he leads our small group to the top of the cliff.
+As we huff and puff our way up the last few steps, Marta is surprised: "Funny.
+From a distance the steps don't look that steep.
+Johannes points out: "They're called Stäffele here in the local Swabian dialect.
+The emphasis is on 'le', which means 'small steps'!"
+"Then I don't want to know what you call the big steps here," Marta jokes with a smile.
+Then our group falls silent, everyone concentrating and watching their feet as we make our way through the steep Hessigheim Cliffs.

-"Did someone say Zwiebelkuchen?”
+"Did someone say onion tart?"
 I am sure someone mentioned onion tart.
-En route to a hearty lunch, our hike continues through the lush, historic landscape.
-Johannes points out the dry stone walls, piled up by the winemakers over the centuries.
+On the way to a hearty lunch, our hike continues through the lush, historic landscape.
+Johannes points out the dry stone walls that winemakers have piled up over the centuries.
 "It's a special skill," he explains.
-"The stone helps retain the heat of the sun to help ripen the grapes and make really good wine."
+"The stone helps retain the heat of the sun to help the grapes ripen and make excellent wine."
 "Did someone say wine?"
-I hint, moving from winemaking to wine drinking and thinking about that onion tart as well.
+I hint, moving from making wine to drinking wine, and also thinking about the onion tart.
 But Johannes is in full flow.
 "Rare lizards find their home in the stone walls.
 So do countless rare plant species."
 Pointing to something green on the ground, he continues.
-"Have a look over here.
+"Look over here.
 This is a Carthusian carnation."
 Marta interrupts: "Does onion tart grow there, too?"

-At last, we can finish the hike in style, with a good meal.
-We head for Besigheim, with its charming half-timbered houses and traditional inns.
-We stop at the first tavern door we see and order wine from the vineyards that we have been hiking through.
-These are among Württemberg’s oldest, so there are years of experience in every glass.
-Marta wonders whether we should try a second glass right away.
+Finally, we can end the hike in style with a good meal.
+We head to Besigheim, with its charming half-timbered houses and traditional inns.
+We stop at the first tavern we see and order wine from the vineyards we hiked through.
+These are some of the oldest in Württemberg, so there are years of experience in every glass.
+Marta wonders if we should try a second glass.
 "I'll drink to that," says Johannes.
 Marta is happy: "Another Viertele, please!"
-With vineyards, Hessigheim's extraordinary rock gardens and the excellent wine, we can confirm that travel really does broaden the mind, so we give a toast: "To the winemakers, our guide Johannes and the perfect end to a perfect day."
+With vineyards, Hessigheim's extraordinary cliffs, and excellent wine, we can confirm that travel really does broaden the mind, so we toast: "To the winemakers, our guide Johannes, and the perfect end to a perfect day."